|

 400 bc when Aegina's power challenged that of

 Athens.
 The other is pistachios.
-Aegina is the
+Aegina is The

-pistachio island with trees everywhere
+Pistachio Island with trees everywhere

 and bags of it sold even in the tourist shops.